The Elmira Water Board will be getting a new payment website and automated telephone number.

 In the event of an after-hours emergency please call the Filtration Plant at 607-732-2277.
 Please note we are closed all major Holidays.
 For additional contact information see the "contact information" tab.

 261 West Water Street, Elmira, New York 14901, United States

-The Elmira Water Board maintains more than 225 miles of water mains delivering over 7 million gallons of water every day to Elmira, Elmira Heights, and portions of the towns of Elmira, Horseheads and Southport.
-More than 2 billion gallons of water a year are pumped through various iron, copper, cement, and plastic pipes to more than 54,000 people.
+The Elmira Water Board maintains more than 225 miles of water mains; delivering over 7 million gallons of water every day to Elmira, Elmira Heights, and portions of the towns of Elmira, Horseheads and Southport.
+More than 2 billion gallons of water a year are pumped through various iron, copper, cement & plastic pipes to more than 54,000 people.
 The Elmira Water Board, with treatment and distribution facilities throughout Chemung County, also services 1,253 fire hydrants.

-The Elmira Water Board has two sources of water supply: surface water and ground water.
-The surface water sources are the Chemung River and the Hoffman Creek Reservoir.
-The ground water sources are the Foster Island Wells and the Hudson Street Wells.
+The Elmira Water Board has two sources of water supply: surface water & ground water.
+The surface water sources are the Chemung River & the Hoffman Creek Reservoir.
+The ground water sources are the Foster Island Wells & the Hudson Street Wells.

-The treatment process starts with a blending of the two sources of water supply during transmission to the coagulation basin.
-Chemicals are then added to the water in order to remove particles and adjust the pH.
-Over a six hour detention time, the processes of coagulation and sedimentation occurs and chlorine is added.
+The treatment process starts by blending the two sources of water supply during transmission to the coagulation basin.
+Chemicals are then added to the water in order to remove particles & adjust the pH.
+Over a six hour detention time, the processes of coagulation & sedimentation occurs & chlorine is added.

 After settling, the decant water flows into the treatment plant for filtration.
-The water circulates through 12 inches of filter sand and 18 inches of anthracite coal for final polishing.
-The filtered water is then post chlorinated and fluoride is added to reduce tooth decay.
+The water circulates through 12 inches of filter sand & 18 inches of anthracite coal for final polishing.
+The filtered water is then post chlorinated & fluoride is added to reduce tooth decay.